Free Yourself From Tense And Painful Postures

 - No pulling, pushing, forcing, tensing or tucking in your butt

-People who are out of balance and alignment, or people who have developed poor postural habits tend to use tension to compensate for the poor alignment.
+People who are out of balance and alignment, or people who have developed poor postural habits tend to use tension or they need something to lean or support them to compensate for their poor alignment.

 This is not the answer because by doing this they're unnecessarily creating tension and wasting energy by adding further muscular effort and tension to hold themselves upright in place.